The coolest Nintendo Labo creations we could find

 Chalk up this creation, by YouTube user zanza_klaus, as one of the most intriguing spins on Labo you’ll find online.
 The fully functional table requires four Joy-Con controllers, plenty of cardboard, and smart coding that will track your score as you play.
 When you make a wager, reflective stickers on the backs of the chips tell the Switch which number you’ve chosen.
 Then, place the roulette ball, spin the wheel, and the contraption will go to work, reading reflective stickers on the little white sphere to determine which number it landed on.

 If you score three points with three correct guesses, the Joy-Con controllers will vibrate and you’ll receive a bounty of special Nintendo coins—or whatever you decide to load the table with.
 This intricate setup also uses a fidget spinner as part of the roulette wheel, and there can be no doubt it took plenty of effort to bring the project to fruition.

-Game & Watch “Fire” recreation
+Try the Nintendo Labo’s Game & Watch “Fire” recreation